 How did you do?
 If you’re more influenced by the diet mentality than you’d like to be, consider joining the ranks of nondieters.
 A stay at Green Mountain at Fox Run can help you stop dieting and start living.

-Learn more about how our non-diet approach can help you achieve long-term weight loss success.
+Learn more about how our non-diet approach can help you achieve a healthy weight and stay there!

 For more information, call us at 1.800.448.8106 or email us at firstname.lastname@example.org.